coleifer/peewee/docs/peewee/asyncio.rst

-Additionally, SQLite only allows one writer at a time, so while using an async wrapper may keep things responsive while waiting to obtain the write lock, writes will not occur "faster", the bottleneck has merely been moved.
-Conversely, if you don't have that much load, the async wrapper adds complexity and overhead for no measurable benefit.
+Additionally, SQLite only allows one writer at a time, so while using an async wrapper may keep things responsive while waiting to obtain the write lock, writes will not occur "faster" - the bottleneck has merely been moved.
+If you don't have that much load, the async wrapper adds complexity and overhead for no measurable benefit.

 To use SQLite in an async environment anyway, use WAL-mode at a minimum, which allows multiple readers to co-exist with a single writer: